Kuskusky: Abandonment, 1759

 The Kuskuskies Towns appear to have been largely abandoned after 1758, for reasons that remain unclear.
 These may have included military actions at the very end of the French and Indian War, the encroaching English settlements, the lack of game due to over-hunting, or a combination of these.
 Many Native American communities were relocating farther west into the Ohio Country.
 On 7 February 1759, Colonel Hugh Mercer received a report from a Mohican scout that he had observed "at the Salt Spring above Kaskaskias [Kuskuskies] a large number of [French] troops."
 Mercer then held an important council with the Delawares at Fort Pitt.
-At that time, Tamaqua was living at Saucunk (close to the site of present-day Pittsburgh).
+At that time, Tamaqua was living at Saucunk (near present-day Rochester, Pennsylvania).
 At this council on February 24, he announced that the Delawares wanted to move in order to avoid any fighting between the French and the British, stating, "The Six Nations and you desire that I would sit down and smoke my pipe at Kuskusky.
 I tell you this that you may think no ill of my removing from Saucunk to Kuskusky, for it is at the great desire of my brothers, the English, and my uncles, the Six Nations, and there I shall always hear your words."
 Mercer reportedly replied, "Your Brothers, the English, desire to see you live in Peace and Happiness, either at Saucunk, Kuskusky, or wherever you think proper, and by no means intend to Limit you to one Place or another."
 In the spring of 1759, the Delawares moved from Saucunk and Kuskuskee to communities on the Muskingum River and the Scioto River in Ohio.